okynos/documentation.achiefs.github.io/docs/configuration-file.md

         Default value: `None`.

-        Defines the IP/DNS of indexer software currently supported indexers ElasticSearch, OpenSearch and Wazuh-indexer.
+        It Defines the IP/DNS of indexer software currently supported by indexers ElasticSearch, OpenSearch and Wazuh-indexer.

         Format example: `0.0.0.0` for IP, `indexer.example.com` for DNS.